 1. Who we are

-The Colorado Federal Firearms Licensees Association (“CFFLA,” “we,” “us”) is a Colorado trade association for federal firearms licensees.
+The Colorado Federal Firearms Licensees Association (“CFFLA,” “we,” “us”) is a Colorado trade association for federal firearms licensees and the firearms industry in Colorado, including manufacturers of accessories, non-FFL ranges, instructors, and compliance agents.
 We operate cffla.org, including the public tools (the gun-law search, GunLawBot, the FFL member map, and our news and litigation pages) and the members-only Trade Portal.
 The platform technology is built and operated with Umbrella.
 Questions about this policy: info@cffla.org.

 2. Two kinds of users, two kinds of data